Pizza for Bulking and Bodybuilding: Navigating Its Benefits and Drawbacks

-Nutrition | Written by Nathan Petitpas | Updated on 18 April 2023
+Nutrition | Written by Nathan Petitpas | Updated on 9 August 2024

 That being said, pizza can be incorporated into a bulk to reward yourself, take a break from the blandness of chicken and rice, and if you’re dirty bulking or doing IIFYM (if it fits your macros), then it really doesn’t matter as long as you meet your caloric and protein requirements.

-So if you’re set on eating pizza while making gainzz, we’ll explain the ins and outs using pizza such as how the source of carbs, fats, proteins, vitamins, and minerals compares to other foods in addition to detailing the best way to eat pizza during a bulk.
+So if you’re set on eating pizza while making gain, we’ll explain the ins and outs using pizza such as how the source of carbs, fats, proteins, vitamins, and minerals compares to other foods in addition to detailing the best way to eat pizza during a bulk.

 When it comes to gaining muscle mass, a person’s diet has to fulfill two criteria: it should provide the body surplus carbs as well as a minimum of 0.8 grams of protein per pound of body weight – with some bodybuilders eating 1-2 grams of protein per pound of body weight.